MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

 |`AZURE_ENABLE_GLOBAL_DOCUMENTS_ACCESS`|When set to `true`, this setting allows authenticated users to search on documents that have no access controls assigned, even when access control is required.
 This parameter should only be used when `AZURE_ENFORCE_ACCESS_CONTROL` is enabled.|
 |`AZURE_ENABLE_UNAUTHENTICATED_ACCESS`|When set to `true`, this setting allows unauthenticated users to use the app, even when access control is enforced.
 This parameter should only be used when `AZURE_ENFORCE_ACCESS_CONTROL` is enabled.|

 Use the following sections to understand the security profiles supported in this sample.
-This article configures the **Entreprise profile**.
+This article configures the **Enterprise profile**.

 ### Enterprise: Required account + document filter